Rational points of varieties with ample cotangent bundle over function fields of positive characteristic: Introduction

 Over function fields, it seems reasonable to make the following conjecture, which must have been part of the folklore for some time.

-\begin{conj}["Bombieri-Lang" conjecture over function fields] Let $K_0$ be the function field of a smooth variety over an algebraically closed field $k_0$.
+\begin{conj}['Bombieri-Lang' conjecture over function fields] Let $K_0$ be the function field of a variety over an algebraically closed field $k_0$.
 Let $Z$ be a variety of general type over $K_0$.
-Let $Q$ be the closed reduced subscheme associated with the closed set $\Zar(Z(K_0))$.
-Then there exists a variety $Z_0$ over $k_0$ and a rational, dominant, generically finite $K_0^\sep$-morphism $g:Z_{0,K^\sep_0}\to Q_{K^\sep_0}.$ \end{conj} One might speculate that the rational map $g$ appearing in Conjecture \ref{BLpc} can also be taken to be generically purely inseparable.
+Suppose that $\Zar(Z(K_0))=Z$.
+Then there exists a variety $Z_0$ over $k_0$ and a rational, dominant, generically finite $K_0^\sep$-map $g:Z_{0,K^\sep_0}\to Z_{K^\sep_0}.$ \end{conj} One might speculate that the rational map $g$ appearing in Conjecture \ref{BLpc} can also be taken to be generically purely inseparable.